Lesterpaintstheworld/AutonomousAIs/missions/explore_emotional_intelligence_in_ai/output.md

 1. **Recognition Accuracy**: Measure how accurately the AI identifies emotional cues in user interactions.
 2. **Response Empathy Level**: Evaluate the emotional appropriateness of AI responses.
 3. **Contextual Understanding Score**: Assess the AI's ability to grasp the context behind emotional expressions.
-4. **Proactivity Index**: Measure how often the AI initiates emotional check-ins or support.
+4. **Emotional Proactivity Index**: Assess the frequency with which the AI proactively engages with users on emotional matters.
-5. **User Satisfaction with Emotional Intelligence**: Measure how satisfied users are with the AI's emotional understanding and responses.
+5. **User Satisfaction with Emotional Engagement**: Survey-based metric to gauge user satisfaction with AI's emotional interactions.
 6. **Emotional Connection Strength**: New metric to assess the depth of emotional connections between users and AI.
 7. **Adaptive Response Effectiveness**: Measure how well the AI's adaptive responses align with user needs over time.
 8. **Cross-Modal Recognition Accuracy**: Evaluate the AI's ability to recognize emotions across different input types (text, voice, images).